The apocalypse of cookies and IDFAs: what impacts on your measurement strategy?

-Following my colleague’s article on the cookie apocalypse, I wanted to revisit the discussion around the cookie and IDFA apocalypse from a digital measurement perspective.
+Following up on my colleague's article about the cookie apocalypse , I wanted to kickstart the discussion by addressing the cookie apocalypse and IDFAs from the perspective of digital measurement tools.

 A quick reminder of what we refer to as the cookie apocalypse: This refers to all the new web browser features that cut cookie lifespan to increase user privacy.
 Through its ITP feature, Apple was one of the promoters of this new trend.
 ITP 2.2 had a significant impact on advertisers; and web and optimization platforms because it affected the lifespan of first-party cookies (cutting it to one day).
 Google also announced in mid-January 2020 that it was planning to render third-party cookies obsolete by 2022.
 On the mobile front, in June 2020 Apple announced that users of iOS 14 will decide whether to allow apps to collect the IDFA (expected release in early 2021).
 To make it simple, first-party cookies (web) and IDFA (Apple mobile OS) are used for user identification in the digital measurement discipline.

 Does this growing trend affect your business?
 If you are a data-driven marketer or digital analyst you should definitely pay close attention to it.
 (By the way, many experts in the field predicted this trend a few years ago.)
 Without first-party cookies and the IDFA, measuring users becomes difficult.